ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

        8. cp $PITRAC\_ROOT//ImageProcessing/golfsim\_tomee\_webapp/pom.xml .
        9. \# Also pull over the current .json configuration file to make sure that the webapp is looking at the correct version.
        10. cp $PITRAC\_ROOT//ImageProcessing/golf\_sim\_config.json  \~/LM\_Shares/GolfSim\_Share/
-       11.
+    5. Tell the MonitorServlet where to find its configuration file
+       1. vi ./src/main/webapp/index.html
+       2. Change the FPITRAC\_USERNAME to be whatever the PiTrac user’s name is on the system.
+That line in the index.html file tells the java servlet where to find the json configuration file.
+          1. Alternatively, you can just create a browser bookmark to point to the servlet with the correct filename
-    5. Create the “.war” package for Tomee
+    6. Create the “.war” package for Tomee
        1. mvn package
        2. NOTE:  The first time this is performed, it will take a few minutes to gather up all the required packages from the internet
        3. This process will create a “golfsim.war” file in the “target” directory.
 That file will then have to be “deployed” into tomee by using the manager console at http://\<Pi-with-Tomee\>:8080/manager/html